jscad/jscad-desktop/README.md

   - the include() function , [since include is EVIIIL and an antipattern (an alternative to include() will soon be provided)](https://github.com/jscad/OpenJSCAD.org/issues/245)
   - direct loading/conversion of other formats expect for .js/jscad is not supported (yet)
-  - scripts are not evaluated in a background worker, so the Ui will freeze when evaluating complex designs (this will be fixed down the line)
   - there is no text editor included, because I am still on the fence about including one: why have something half baked when there are so many great , free & open source code editors these days ? ([Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/))
   - transitive file watching is not yes supported: ie if you change things outside of your main file, the ui will not update
   - file watching can fire change events twice occasionaly